-I-69 is the primary east-west freeway connection, running directly through Burton.
-This highway connects the Flint area with the Cities of Lapeer and Port Huron as well as the major international Blue Water Bridge crossing to Canada at Port Huron.
-This is the second-busiest truck crossing between Canada and the U.S., and funnels a vast majority of the truck traffic to I-69.
+I-69 connects the Flint area with the Cities of Lapeer and Port Huron as well as the major international Blue Water Bridge crossing to Canada at Port Huron.
+This is the second-busiest truck crossing between Canada and the U.S, and funnels a vast majority of the truck traffic to I-69.
+I-69's southern terminus is at Indianapolis, though there is talk of extending the highway to the U.S.-Mexico border in Texas.